 Human trafficking abroad, particularly in developing countries, occurs primarily due to poverty and coercion.
 A young woman in a village is told about a marriage prospect, job possibility, or other opportunity in the city so leaves for a better life, only to find herself trapped in a horrible condition from which she is unable to escape.

-This is why a percentage of all Lusso Bag sales are donated to entities that help women avoid or leave the sex trade: half is given to Freeset and half to Bibles To Nations.
+This is why a percentage of all Lusso Bag sales are donated to entities that help women avoid or leave the sex trade.
+Our 5% of gross sales are donated to Bibles To Nations.
 In Kolkata, India, Freeset, an organization in Kolkata, India aimed at freeing poor women from the bondage of life in the sex trade.
 At Freeset, these women have the opportunity to learn basic reading, writing, and math skills; develop a trade, get health care, earn decent wages and get a chance at a new life for themselves and their families.
 View the work of Freeset Global to learn more about the amazing operations of this business.
 At BTN, preventative measures are implemented so that women and girls will not have to enter the sex trade and can instead receive an education and training in tailoring and beautician skills.

 We recommend reading or watching: